supervisely-ecosystem/volume-interpolation/README.md

 ### ⚠️ Notice

 - The application may already be launched by the instance administrator (**Enterprise**) or the Supervisely team (**Community**).
 If the app is not available in the dropdown menu for selecting interpolation in the DICOM volume labeling tool, please contact your instance administrator.
 If the app responds slowly, please run additional application sessions in your team.
-- **Enterprise only**: You can share a started application with all users on your instance using **share** button in front of a running session.
+- **Enterprise only**: You can share a started application with all users on your instance using the **share** button in front of a running session.
 We recommend running multiple sessions if a large number of users are using the app simultaneously.

 ---